ernesto-butto/catwizard-blog/_posts/2018-12-10-integrations.md

  > The vision is really about empowering workers, giving them all the information about what's going on so they can do a lot more than they've done in the past.
  >
- > —BILL GATES, co-founder of Microsoft, richest man in the world
+ > —BILL GATES, co-founder of Microsoft

 About 8 years ago, we were asked to estimate, develop and implement a module to our in-house made web software, an online web catalog system (yes the one at the intro!), so it would integrate with the accounting systems of all the stores and provide one unified view of product information.